Volscente/NexusLLM/docs/transformers.md

 The most common technique is to add a fixed-length vectors to the input embeddings of each token.
 These vectors are designed to represent the position of the token in the sequence.

+By default, the Transformer is therefore position-agnostic and, through the Positional Encoder, the computed positional encodings are added to the token embeddings before feeding them into the transformer..

 ## Decoder
 ### Scope
 A decoder is initialized with the context vector defined in the Encoder to emit the transformed output.